Undergraduate Catalog

 Nicole Seisler.
 Assistant professor of art.
 Ceramics.
 MFA 2011 School of the Art Institute of Chicago.
 BFA 2004 School of the Museum of Fine Arts, Tufts University.

 Susan DeWitt Smith.
-Associate professor of music, director of piano, chair of the Department of Music.
-Piano, theory.
+Associate professor of music and department chair, director of piano.
+Piano, Theory.
 DMA 1992 Eastman School of Music.
 MM 1985 San Francisco Conservatory of Music.
 BA 1984 Dartmouth College.

 Elizabeth A. Stanhope.
-Professor of mathematics, chair of the Department of Mathematical Sciences.
+Professor of mathematics and department chair.
 Differential geometry, spectral geometry.
 PhD 2002, AM 1999 Dartmouth College.
 BA 1995 Carleton College.

 Jessica D. Starling.
-Associate professor of religious studies, chair of the department of Religious Studies.
-East Asian religions, Buddhism.
+Associate professor of religious studies and department chair.
+East Asian Religions, Buddhism.
 PhD 2012, MA 2006 University of Virginia.
 BA 2000 Guilford College.

 Iva Stavrov.
 Professor of mathematics.
 Differential geometry, algebraic topology.
 PhD 2003, MS 2001 University of Oregon.
 BS 1998 University of Belgrade.